Apollo-Protocol/information-requirement-methodology/faq.md

 ##	I have seen recent standards and industry bodies calling for information requirements to be addressed in detail.
 Does this methodology fit with that?

 Yes.
 This methodology directly addresses this.
 In recent years documents have increasingly referenced addressing information requirements at any required level of detail.
 Doing this is generally left as an exercise for organisations to discover for themselves.
-The IMF and documents like this provide a way to address this need.
+Documents like this provide a way to address this need.

 ##	Can I not just map data between systems at their interfaces?